-\paragraph{Rejection‑sampling‑style selection} Several single‑turn training works perform response‑level filtering.
-For example, GFPO \cite{shrivastava2025samplethinklessgroup} filters by response length or reward‑per‑token within GRPO‑style updates.
-On the other hand, RAFT‑style methods \cite{dong2023raftrewardrankedfinetuning} train on positively rewarded samples.
-TSR differs on two axes: (i) multi‑turn agent RL with interactive environments, and (ii) trajectory‑level, per‑turn tree search to construct candidate paths before selection.
-We view these lines as complementary and compare to search‑free selection baselines under matched compute.
+\paragraph{Rollout Diversity and Adaptive Branching.} Several recent works also study how rollout generation affects RL training.
+LATR~\citep{xing2026lookaheadtreebasedrolloutsenhanced} introduces lookahead tree-based rollouts for RLVR by branching at high-uncertainty generation steps, simulating continuations, and pruning branches that remain too similar, thereby improving trajectory-level diversity in reasoning tasks.
+ARPO~\citep{dong2025agenticreinforcedpolicyoptimization} proposes entropy-based adaptive rollouts for tool-use agents, branching after high-entropy tool-call feedback and assigning advantages to shared and branched segments.
+TSR differs in scope and objective: it operates at the environment turn/action level in multi-turn agentic RL, uses reward or state-based feedback to guide search, and explicitly studies compute-matched rollout baselines and the distribution-shift regime induced by search.

-\paragraph{Test-time scaling for multi-turn RL} Recent studies have extended inference scaling to agents by identifying ``compute-optimal" frontiers for agents by balancing search breadth against environmental feedback depth \cite{zhu2025scalingtesttimecomputellm}.
-This includes scaling external interactions and backtracking to compensate for base policy reasoning limits \cite{shen2025thinkingvsdoingagents}.
-Unlike these inference-only approaches, TSR shifts search-intensive compute to the training phase, distilling high-quality trajectories into the model weights to reduce test-time latency.
+\paragraph{Rejection-Sampling-Style Selection.} Several training methods further perform response- or trajectory-level filtering.
+For example, GFPO~\citep{shrivastava2025samplethinklessgroup} filters by response length or reward-per-token within GRPO-style updates, while RAFT-style methods~\citep{dong2023raftrewardrankedfinetuning} train on positively rewarded samples.
+TSR differs in two ways: (i) it targets multi-turn agent RL with interactive environments, and (ii) it performs trajectory-level, per-turn tree search to construct candidate paths before selection, rather than only filtering completed responses.
+We view these approaches as complementary and compare TSR to search-free selection baselines under scaled rollout compute.

-\paragraph{Turn-level credit assignment} Recent work addresses sparse trajectory rewards by extending PPO and GRPO to multi-turn variants (MT-PPO/MT-GRPO) by introducing turn-level reward designs \cite{wei2025reinforcingmultiturnreasoningllm}, enabling immediate feedback via verifiable signals or LLM-judging.
-Similarly, the AgentPRM framework \cite{xi2025agentprmprocessrewardmodels} utilizes process reward models to provide step-wise evaluations for long-horizon tasks.
-While these methods refine the learning signal, TSR focuses on trajectory generation, making it complementary for multi-turn stability.
+\paragraph{Turn-Level Credit Assignment.} Recent work addresses sparse trajectory rewards by improving credit assignment within multi-turn trajectories.
+MT-PPO/MT-GRPO~\citep{wei2025reinforcingmultiturnreasoningllm} introduce turn-level reward designs to provide denser supervision for multi-turn reasoning, while AgentPRM~\citep{xi2025agentprmprocessrewardmodels} uses process reward models to provide step-wise evaluations for long-horizon tasks.
+GiGPO~\citep{feng2025groupingrouppolicyoptimizationllm} introduces a group-in-group advantage structure, combining episode-level relative advantages with step-level groups formed from repeated anchor states across trajectories, enabling fine-grained credit assignment without extra rollouts.
+These methods refine the learning signal or advantage estimator, whereas TSR focuses on improving the rollout distribution itself.
+Thus, TSR is complementary to such methods and can in principle be combined with them.